JayKimDeveloper/JayKimDeveloper/README.md

 I’m relocating to Australia in Melbourne Australia has a diverse culture and I’d like to be part of this, I think it will help me grow as a person and in turn, I can help others.

-Thank you for considering my application.
+Thank you for come here.
 Best regards,
 Young Hyun Kim (Jay)